SubalakshmiShanthosi/WebApplicationDev/README.md

              CustomFormDetails
              EditFormLayout

-# 16-04-2019 - Creating the rendering pages
+# 16-04-2019 - Creating the rendering pages --- DONE

 # 26-04-2019 - Creating basic form and its validation.
 Custom Form creation from JSON - DONE

-# TODO - 26-04-2019 - Enhancing the view of forms.
+# TODO - 26-04-2019 - Enhancing the view of forms - PARTIALLY DONE

+# 03-05-2019 : Showing json view of included data DONE

+# TODO 03.05.2019 : Include the table view of collected data
+        -- Do changes in form_responses.html template

-# Write a python code how to populate table with objects - Refer tango with django
+# Write a python code how to populate table with objects - Refer tango with django - 03.05.2019

 # TODO : Customisation